Skip to content

 Assert.AreEqual(orderId, messageSent?.Context.Message.OrderId);

-To set both the overall test timeout and the test inactivity timeout, call the SetTestTimeouts method:
+To set both the overall test timeout and the test inactivity timeout, call the SetTestTimeouts method (within the AddMassTransit configuration block):

 Either timeout value can be set individually using the appropriately named parameter: